mintplugins/mp-stacks/readme.txt

 * Fixed custom width and height lightbox js functions
 * Added a Pseudo Version of Knapstack to the Appearance>Themes page if not installed.
 * Changed Add-On Directory page to be a single category.
+* Added Stack Widget so Stacks can be used in sidebars.
+* Changed Text Content-Types from being “Text Pairs” to being single areas that repeat.
+This only applies to new bricks as backwards compatibility has been ensured for old bricks.
+* Color-Coded content-types so they are easier to follow upon first-glance.

 = 1.0.1.3 = December 1, 2014
 * Fixed:  Other taxonomies' "edit" buttons weren't returned and so, were not linking to anything.